 \subsection{Prediction Module}

-The prediction module is designed to provide suggestions on the parking stations around trip destinations.
-There are two prediction tasks in total: destination prediction and parking space availability prediction.

-Taking into consideration the great impact that destination prediction has on the performance of the next task, we decided to adopt a two-step prediction model.
-Firstly, when users decide to start a trip from a specific stand, we predict a list of possible destinations (i.e., a set of $d_H^k$) using our history-based prediction model and then improve the accuracy by leveraging the result of our trajectory-based prediction module (i.e., $d_G^k$).
-In other words, the work of destination prediction will be performed in two stages -- pre-journey and in-journey -- and the trip destination finally estimated by our prediction module $\hat{d_k}$ is determined by both $d_H^k$ and $d_G^k$.
+The prediction module serves two purposes: destination prediction and parking space availability prediction.
+We employ a two-step prediction model to improve the accuracy of destination prediction.
+When users initiate a trip, we first predict a list of potential destinations, i.e., a set of $d_H^k$, using our history-based prediction model.
+Subsequently, we refine it by our trajectory-based prediction module result, i.e., $d_G^k$.
+In other words, destination prediction is divided into two stages: pre-journey and in-journey.
+The final estimated trip destination $\hat{d_k}$ is determined by both $d_H^k$ and $d_G^k$.

-The workflow of the entire prediction module is illustrated in \autoref{fig: prediction module flowchart}, where items coloured yellow, orange and green represent history-based and trajectory-based destination predictions as well as the parking space availability prediction respectively.
-Moreover, the red item summarizes the final result of the destination prediction task while the blue items calculate probability distributions to make a final recommendation regarding which parking station to use.
+The workflow of the entire prediction module is illustrated in \autoref{fig: prediction module flowchart}, where items coloured in yellow, orange, and green represent history-based and trajectory-based destination predictions as well as the parking space availability prediction, respectively.
+The red item summarises the final result of the destination prediction task, while the blue items calculate probability distributions to make a recommendation regarding which parking station to use.
 For clarity, we summarise the notations used for destination prediction in \autoref{table: destination notations}.